knative/docs/docs/install/Knative-custom-install.md

        --filename https://github.com/knative/eventing-sources/releases/download/v0.5.0/eventing-sources.yaml \
        --filename https://raw.githubusercontent.com/knative/serving/v0.5.2/third_party/config/build/clusterrole.yaml
      ```
+     > **Note**: You can ddd `-l networking.knative.dev/certificate-provider!=cert-manager` to above `kubctl apply` command to
+     > exclude Auto TLS related components if you don't need this feature.

 1. Depending on what you chose to install, view the status of your installation
    by running one or more of the following commands.
 It might take a few